enthought/mayavi/docs/source/mayavi/example_fire.rst

-  3. Show the scalar bar that represents the color mapping (via a Look up table that maps scalar values to colors) by clicking on the `Modules` and enabling the `Show scalar bar`.
+  3. Show the scalar bar that represents the color mapping (via a Look up table that maps scalar values to colors) by clicking on the `Colors and legends` node and enabling the `Show scalar bar`.
      Experiment with the different color maps provided by default.

   4. Now click on the `VTK XML file ...` and select different scalar values to see how the data has changed.
 Your legend should